 For swimmers and cyclists, shaving seconds off a personal best is as much about regular depilation as it is about daily training.
 OK, we exaggerate, but hairless skin improves both aerodynamics and wound-healing.

 Shaving your legs can be done at home with a dedicated product or with your existing four- or five-blade razor (just don’t repurpose the same cartridge that you would use for your face) and a basic hair clipper.

 Begin by taking out the bulk of your hair with a trimmer and then jump in a hot shower to soften the hairs.
-Lather up with a shaving cream that offers a substantial amount of cushioning and glide, such as the Maximum Comfort Shave Cream by Lab Series.
+Lather up with a shaving cream that offers a substantial amount of cushioning and glide.
 As with your face, always shave with the grain and only go against it if absolutely necessary.

 Finish with a hydrating body lotion, such as Aesop Geranium Leaf Body Balm, to replenish lost moisture and soften skin.
 You’ll also need to get exfoliating with Malin+Goetz Peppermint Body Scrub on a regular basis – if there’s one thing that’s sure to cripple your performance, it’s an irritatingly itchy ingrown hair.

 Remember, it is important that athletes abstain from working up a sweat within 24 hours of shaving.
 Heat will make shaved areas more prone to irritation.